 What’s this blog about?
 My writing mixes many things I love, and so does this blog.
 Here you can find posts on history, books, writing, mystery, time travel, adventure, romance, senior citizens, and superheroes.
 (Those last two or three topics are not mutually exclusive.)
 So check out the categories listed to the side.
 (If you’re on your phone, the categories may appear at the bottom.)
 I hope you find something to interest and intrigue you.
 Enjoy!

-What are my books about?
+What are my novels about?
 In The Better Angels, retired teacher Aggie May fears dementia when she begins to see visions from the past.
 Then she gets a recruitment visit from Abe Irving of the American Association of Remarkable Persons (“the other AARP”) who explains she has developed the ability to travel through time.
 Soon Aggie joins other “Remarkables” on a mission to 19th century New York City in an effort to locate a missing photographic portrait of Abraham Lincoln created by the Civil War photographer Mathew Brady.
 While learning the rules and limits of time travel, Aggie faces the possibility that she may have both extraordinary power and extraordinary vulnerability.